 After you or a loved one gets into a car accident, seeking medical attention followed by getting in contact with an attorney is very important.
-According to the National Highway and Traffic Safety Administration, about one-third of all traffic accidents are rear-end collisions.
+According to the National Highway and Traffic Safety Administration (NHTSA), about one-third of all traffic accidents are rear-end collisions.
 In other words, 1 in every 3 car crashes is caused by a rear vehicle running into the back of another driver.
-This statistic shows just how common these collisions are, which is why educating yourself about these types of auto accidents can help benefit your ability to prepare for these accidents in the future.
+This statistic only scratches the surface of just how common these collisions are, which is why educating yourself about these types of auto accidents can help benefit your ability to prepare for these accidents in the future.

 What to Expect When You are Involved in a Florida Rear-End Crash

 Being involved in a rear-end collision can be life-changing.
 If you're the lead driver, you are probably the victim of the accident.
 You may be facing severe injuries, medical bills, paperwork, insurance company claims, pain and suffering, and emotional distress.
 Regardless of the outcome, it's safe to say that nothing good comes out of rear-end accidents.
 They are inconvenient, time-consuming, and stressful.

 Fortunately, Florida defines who should be held accountable for rear-end car accidents.
 These laws allow victims to recover compensation from the at-fault driver who is responsible for rear-ending them.
 In virtually every standard rear-end car accident case, the driver in the back is liable for the damages caused.
-That’s because rear-end collisions can only happen in a handful of unique ways.
+That is because rear-end collisions can only happen in a handful of unique ways.
 Likewise, in 9 out of 10 of those unique ways, the driver in the rear is at fault.

 Examples of Possible Rear-End Accidents Scenarios: